br-automation-com/mappView-User/README.md

 ![I'm a relative reference to a repository file](https://github.com/stephan1827/mappView-User/blob/master/Logical/mappView/Resources/Media/screenshot.png)

 The passwords for the users in this demo is the user name all lower case.
-Also see [How to import the user management into an existing project](https://github.com/stephan1827/mappView-User/blob/master/Logical/UserManagement/HowToImport.pdf)
+Also see [**How to import the user management into an existing project** :orange_book:](https://github.com/stephan1827/mappView-User/blob/master/Logical/UserManagement/HowToImport.pdf)

 ## Requirements
 * Automation Studio 4.5